The world could soon add two new countries. In Catalonia and Kurdistan, referendums have been held to secede from Spain and Iraq, respectively.

 Sensing an opportunity for Arab unity, Iraq proposed bringing the four countries together.
 It was called the Fertile Crescent Plan.

-It wasn’t popular in Syria, though, where there was little desire to live under a pro-British monarch.
+It wasn’t popular in Syria, though, where there was little desire to live under a pro-British king.

 Arab Islamic Republic